 Local bus and taxi

-The number 4 and number 44 buses run from immediately outside the railway station to the Science Park every 10-15 minutes.
+The number 44 and number 66 buses run from immediately outside the railway station to the Science Park every 10-15 minutes.
+Do not catch the number 4 even though the bus will say University of York on the front.
+The number 4 does not stop anywhere near the part of the campus near us.
 Taxis can be hired at the station.
 Ask for the Biocentre in the Science Park.

 Travelling by bike

 Bikes can be hired at the station.
 There are many bicycle routes around York and there is a pleasant route along the river, across Walgate Stray (past the barracks) to the University campus.
 The Science Park is on on the North East edge of the campus.

 YNiC is in the blue building on the right of the map, next to building 3.